 Well, in today’s article I would like to do a little testing on the meta description to find out…does is it really worth our time and effort anymore.
 Let’s read on to find out.

-Let’s us start by looking at these experiments now.
+Let’s us start by looking at the few meta descriptions example now.

-The purpose of this experiment is to find out whether or not Google will use my meta description as a snippet to show it to my user or to totally ignored what I’ve written and return what they think is appropriate to the user.
+The purpose of this experiment is to find out whether or not search engines use meta descriptions as a snippet to show it to my user or to totally ignored what I’ve written and return what they think is appropriate to the user.

 Before starting this experiment, I’ve written this as a meta description for this particular post: A Peek Into The Mind Of A Successful Growth Hacker

 1) But as you can see, when I search for “growth hacker mindset”, the snippet shown in search result page is different from my meta description.

 2) Then I did another search in the search results page but this time I changed the search term from “growth hacker mindset” to “growth hacker behavior.”
 Can you see that the snippet for this search term “growth hacker behavior” is also different for the search term “growth hacker mindset.”

 3) So I went on to search for another query again.
 And this time I changed the search term to “what are some of the growth hacker behavior” and this was what I have found.

 As you can see from all these experiments, Google did not use the meta description that I’ve written, but instead return the results with a snippet extracted from different part of my article.